Skip to main content

 const locals = child.get(LOCAL); // ['аа']

-To make it possible to substituting a specific multi-provider, you can do the following:
+To make it possible to substitute a specific multi-provider, you can do the following:

-1. transfer a certain class to the multi-provider object using the useToken property;
+1. pass a class to the multi-provider object using the useToken property;

-2. then transfer this class as a regular provider;
+2. then pass that class as a regular provider;

 import { Injector, HTTP_INTERCEPTORS } from '@ditsmod/core';